VishalP1975/Unet-Segmentation-of-images/README.md

  I have trained on 40 images and validate on 10 images i.e., split ratio of 0.2.
 I used binary cross entropy loss function and model is trained for 50 epochs..

 ## Prediction:
 The real images were captured on the glass panels of oven using illuminations.
 Final stage involves the prediction on real images using the trained model on synthetically created images.
+They are predicting quite good but to visualize it clearly I must increase contrast on predicted defects.
 The results are shown below and looks satisfactory.

-Result:
-**I have to increase the contrast on the predicted defects to visualize it clearly.
+**still Working on it to improve results

 <img width="336" alt="Results" src="https://user-images.githubusercontent.com/77510506/106403435-067c9300-642f-11eb-89b3-9e08d83e3e25.PNG">